sotaro-ichinose/synaptic-quantification-in-hippocampal-CA1/README.md

 ## How to use

-- `Automated layer classification using ResNet`
+- `ResNet classification`

-First, prepare the dataset in the standard ImageFolder format, where each class is stored in a separate subdirectory:
+First, organize the dataset in standard ImageFolder format, with each class stored in a separate subfolder under the main dataset directory.

-dataset/
-├── class1/
-│   ├── img1.tif
-│   ├── img2.tif
-│   └── ...
-├── class2/
-│   ├── img1.tif
-│   └── ...

-Each subfolder name will be treated as a class label.

-Next, run the script.
-A dialog window will appear prompting you to select the dataset directory.
+When the script is run, a dialog window will appear prompting the user to select this dataset folder, which is then used as the input for training and validation.
-Please choose the root folder containing the class subdirectories.

-The script will then automatically:

-Resize all images to 224 × 224 pixels
-Normalize pixel values (mean = 0.5, std = 0.5 for each channel)
-Split the dataset into training and validation sets (default: 85% / 15%) Train a ResNet-34 model from scratch
-Evaluate the model on the validation set
+The script automatically resizes all images to 224 × 224 pixels, normalizes them, and splits the dataset into training and validation subsets.
+It then trains a ResNet-34 model from scratch using the specified training parameters and evaluates classification performance on the validation set.

-The following outputs will be generated in the models directory:

-resnet34_trained.pth
-→ trained model weights and metadata (class names, number of classes) loss_curve.eps
-→ training and validation loss curves confusion_matrix.eps
-→ confusion matrix for validation predictions

-In addition, a classification report (precision, recall, F1-score) will be printed in the console.
+The trained model, loss curve, and confusion matrix are saved automatically in the models folder.
+In addition, a classification report including precision, recall, and F1-score for each class is printed in the console, allowing the overall performance of the classifier to be assessed.

-A ResNet-34 model was trained using an ImageFolder-formatted dataset, with images resized to 224 × 224 pixels and normalized.
-The dataset was randomly split into training and validation subsets (85%/15%), and the model was trained using the Adam optimizer with a learning rate of 1 × 10⁻⁴.
-Performance was evaluated on the validation set using classification metrics and a confusion matrix.
+- `ResNet classification`

+First, organize the additional training dataset in standard ImageFolder format, with each class stored in a separate subfolder under the main dataset directory.
+When the script is run, a dialog window will appear prompting the user to select this dataset folder, which is then used as the input for fine-tuning.

+The script automatically resizes all images to 224 × 224 pixels, normalizes them, and loads the previously trained ResNet-34 model from the models folder.
+It then performs additional training on the selected dataset using the specified fine-tuning parameters.

+After fine-tuning, the updated model weights are saved by overwriting the existing checkpoint file (resnet34_trained.pth).
+Training loss for each epoch is printed in the console, allowing the progress of fine-tuning to be monitored.

 - `synapse quantification`

 First, place the 16-bit two-channel TIFF image(s) in the main folder.
-When apply_log_filter_multichannel.py is run and the folder is selected, a new subfolder named LoG_output is automatically generated.
+When apply_log_filter_multichannel.py is run and the folder is selected, a new subfolder named LoG_output is automatically generated, containing the processed output images for subsequent analysis.

 Within LoG_output, manually create a subfolder called ref, and save the RGB merged versions of the corresponding two-channel TIFF image(s) in this folder.
-These reference images are used in the subsequent manual segmentation step.
+These reference images are used to visually identify laminar boundaries and serve as guides for the manual segmentation step in the next stage of the analysis.

 Then, run analyze_synaptic_puncta_blocks.py.
-A graphical window will open, allowing the user to draw segmented lines manually.
-Please proceed according to the displayed instructions.
+A graphical window will open, allowing the user to draw segmented lines manually according to the displayed instructions.
+Based on the defined boundaries, the script assigns each 256 × 256 pixel block to a laminar region and quantifies puncta number and area in each channel using threshold-based particle detection.
+The results are automatically saved as CSV files for each channel in the corresponding output folder.

 ---